ComposableAnalytics/Docs/docs/DataFlows/09.Module-Details/Code-Module.md

 - **MethodName**: The name of the method to execute.
 - **Code**: This is the actual code that will be compiled and executed, specifically including the class with method to execute specified in the above inputs, along with any other dependent classes.
 The code editor window provides IntelliSense (for code-completion aid), live syntax highlighting and live compiler warning.

+!!!note
+    Composable has additional, similar "Code Modules" the support other languages, such as the Python Code Module, R Code Module, SAS Code Snippet Module and Matlab Module.

 ## Advanced Table Manipulation with the Code Module